tjsego/mechanica/docs/main/source/getting.rst

 Enabling GPU Acceleration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Mechanica supports GPU acceleration using CUDA.
+Mechanica supports GPU acceleration on Windows and Linux using CUDA.
 To enable GPU acceleration, simply tell Mechanica to build with CUDA support and specify the compute capability of all available GPUs in the typical way *before* calling `mx_install`.

 On Windows